Bookmark

 Article header image

-Limuru Dairy extension officers preparing a compost pit for the manure management trials.
+preparing a compost pit for the manure management trials in Kiambu.

 In East African dairy farming systems, manure is a valuable but often underutilized resource that can cause pollution of surface and underground water resources when not stored or applied properly.
 This is especially true in (semi)-zero-grazing systems, particularly in peri-urban areas with limited land near the Zero Grazing Unit (ZGU).
 Solid dung is typically stored without cover, and much of the urine is lost through seepage or runoff during shed cleaning.
 As a result, 50-70% of the nitrogen in manure and 25-45% of potassium are commonly lost.
 Despite this, most of the manure is used close to the homestead for kitchen gardens or cash crops.

 Manure as a fertilizer for crop productivity, specifically on pasture and fodder, has been largely underutilized in East African dairy farming systems.
-In Kiambu, NEADAP, in partnership with Limuru Dairy, is conducting manure management improvement trials with the aim of finding methods that will retain the most nutrients and reduce the cost of production for farmers.
+In Kiambu, NEADAP and Limuru Dairy Cooperative are conducting manure management improvement trials with the aim of finding methods that will retain the most nutrients and reduce the cost of production for farmers.
 The trials involve the use of covers, composting of manure and bio-slurry and utilization of liquids on pasture.
 The selected farmers are young and willing to learn, and the trials are ongoing on their farms.
 After the trials, the aim is to reduce the cost of production at the farm level by allowing farmers to reduce the buying of fertilizer and start using manure instead.
 The challenges faced include the time-consuming nature of some of the methods and convincing farmers to join the program.

 Alt missing